wilzbach/docs.asyncy.com/storyscript/README.md

 ![stackup](./stackup.png)

-> Storyscript **amplifies the developer** to program robust, scalable backend applications in a fraction of the time by focusing on what matters most: the story of data, *everything else is noise*.
+> Storyscript amplifies the developer to program robust, scalable backend applications in a fraction of the time by focusing on what matters most: the story of data, *everything else is noise*.

 ## Why Storyscript?

 The world is becoming more and more integrated.
-Businesses rely on hundreds of interconneted software to power their business and create their own products.
+Businesses rely on hundreds of inter-connected software to power their business and create their own products.
 In fact, all business today are software focused, internally and externally.
 Yet, here in lays a problem that many tools have sought to solve over the decade, simply put: connect service A to service B. Sounds trivial, but this is what software is all about.
 Connect database to http server to cron jobs to queue systems to a machine learning module.
 It's all a service at the end of the day and the data movement, specifically the unique way you move the data is your secret sauce.

 Storyscript is pure business-logic.
-Our intentions with the langauge is to be the go-to programming langauge to design all things cloud native and deliver your product with greater transparency of data flow in a fraction of the time to market.
+Our intentions with the language is to be the go-to programming language to design all things cloud native and deliver your product with greater transparency of data flow in a fraction of the time to market.

 ## Use Cases

 All things backend can be created in one line of code.
-No devops, no boilerplate code, no management or custom scaling.
+No dev-ops, no boilerplate code, no management or custom scaling.

-1. **HTTP Requests and API's** -- `when http server listen ...`
+1. **HTTP Requests and APIs** -- `when http server listen ...`
-2. **Websockets** -- `when websocket server connects ...`
+2. **Web-sockets** -- `when websocket server connects ...`
 3. **Cron** -- `when schedule cron daily ...`
 4. **Event-driven** -- `when slack bot responds ...`
 5. **IoT Events** -- `when iotDevice stream doorBellRang ...`
 6. **Social Media** -- `when twitter stream tweets ...`
 7. **Machine Learning** -- `result = machinebox/textbox analyze text:'...'`
-8. **Microservices Orchestration** -- `output = serviceName action key:value` any langauge in a Docker container
+8. **Microservices Orchestration** -- `output = serviceName action key:value` any language in a Docker container
 9. **Functions Orchestration** -- `output = myFunction(key:value)` powered by OpenFaaS
 10. **CI/CD Pipelines** -- `ci_result = jenkins run ...`
 11. **Video Manipulation** -- `video = ffmpeg compress video:... codec:'h265'`